-The first three chapters of each book in the series are the same and provide definitions and an overview of the blended teaching framework.
-Subsequent chapters are organized into sections that focus on blended teaching in the specific discipline.
-Each series edition has the following discipline-specific chapters:
+The purpose of this book is to provide rich examples of the four blended teaching competencies from a disciplinary perspective.
+The first three chapters of the book provide definitions and an overview of the blended teaching framework.
+Subsequent chapters are organized into sections that focus on blended teaching in a specific discipline.
+Each section has the following chapters:

-- Introductions Video introductions to the model teachers who will share video examples throughout the section. - Why Blend?
-Descriptions from the model teachers about why they chose to try blended learning in their classrooms. - Online Integration and Management Examples of how to effectively combine online instruction with in-person instruction. - Online Interaction Examples of how to facilitate online interactions with and between students. - Data Practices Examples of how to use digital tools to monitor student activity and performance in order to guide student growth. - Personalizing Instruction Examples of how to implement a learning environment that allows for student customization of goals, pace, and/or learning path.
+- Introductions-Video introductions to the model teachers who will share written and video examples throughout the section. - Why Blend?
+Descriptions from the model teachers about why they chose to try blended learning in their classrooms. - Online Integration and Management

+Examples of how to effectively combine online instruction with in-person instruction. - Online Interaction Examples of how to facilitate online interactions with and between students. - Data Practices-Examples of how to use digital tools to monitor student activity and performance in order to guide student growth. - Personalizing Instruction-Examples of how to implement a learning environment that allows for student customization of goals, pace, and/or learning path.